nlabern/citibike-tableau-challenge/README.md

 I opted to concentrate on Jersey City data from July 2022 to July 2023, inclusive.
 The data was provided in the form of zipped CSV files, sourced from: https://s3.amazonaws.com/tripdata/index.html

-Data Preparation:

-Tools Used:

-Jupyter Notebook

-Actions Taken:

-Appended and cleaned multiple data files to create a single, consolidated dataset.
+I Appended and cleaned multiple data files to create a single, consolidated dataset.
 This involved data wrangling tasks like merging datasets, handling missing values, and ensuring data consistency.

 **The URL to my Tableau Public Workbook:** https://public.tableau.com/app/profile/neal.labern/viz/New_York_CitiBike_Analysis/JerseyCityBikesStory?publish=yes